LCS-VHE/EnlightenmentAPI/README.md

-# EnlightenmentAPI
+# EnlightenMe Backend
-This is an API for the Enlightenment app
+This is the backend for the project [Enlightenment](https://github.com/LCS-VHE/EnlightenMe).
+You can see you there.